-The Office of Research & Innovation serves as a resource to all faculty members and offers guidance at every step of the research process, from finding funding to taking technology to market.
+The Office of Research & Innovation (OR&I) serves as a resource to all faculty members and offers guidance at every step of the research process, from finding funding to taking technology to market.
 The office provides oversight and management of all research functions at Texas Tech except financial post-award assistance, which is managed by Accounting Services.

 The Office of Research Services (ORS) supports the university's research mission by providing centralized services for submission of proposals, negotiation, and acceptance of grants, contracts, and cooperative agreements for sponsored projects.